gthvn1/orangutan/README.md

 IF IDENT(a) EQ INT(10) THEN TRUE ELSE FALSE SEMICOLON SEMICOLON
 >> q;
-May your trip be as enjoyable as finding extra bananas at the bottom of the bag!:was
+May your trip be as enjoyable as finding extra bananas at the bottom of the bag!
 ```